Prophecy - the Technical Bit...

 - A Prophecy database consists of:

 - A shared network folder, containing database definition files, Prophecy import and maintenance script files etc..

 - A Microsoft SQL Server (2008R2 or later) database, containing all the history and forecasts.

-Once a Prophecy database has been implemented it should require minimal IT involvement or resource to maintain, other than standard network and SQL Server backups.
+- Once a Prophecy database has been implemented it will require minimal IT involvement or resource to maintain, other than standard network and SQL Server backups.
 The ideal Prophecy database manager is a business person with some numeracy / IT skills.
-Routine database management should consume no more than half a day a month at most.
+Routine database management will normally consume no more than half a day a month at most.